SheepTester/longer-tweets/_posts/2020-08-24-closing-html.md

 This is a typical command used to bring up an interactive text editor from the command line.

-However, even among those who prefer to close their HTML tags like XML, they choose to ignore their XML-biased convention for an arbitrary set of tags, like `<input>` and `<meta>`.
+However, even among those who prefer to close their HTML tags like XML, they choose to ignore their XML-biased convention for an arbitrary set of tags, like `<input>`{:.language-html} and `<meta>`{:.language-html}.
 These arbitrary conventions make the language harder to learn for beginners, which is why it is now recommended practice to simply omit closing tags for all elements.

 ## The code looks cleaner.